Suprcheese/Orbital-Ion-Cannon/Readme.txt

-Orbital Ion Cannon 1.0.6
+Orbital Ion Cannon 1.0.7
 ========================

-Version 1.0.6 was released January 9, 2016, was tested using Factorio v0.12.21, and was authored by Supercheese.
+Version 1.0.7 was released February 20, 2016, was tested using Factorio v0.12.22, and was authored by Supercheese.

 Do you have a large, late-game megabase and wish there were more cool things you could build?
 Do you wish you could do more with the rockets you launch than just increment a single number?
 Do you really hate biters?
 If so, then this mod is for you!
 Build a giant ion cannon and launch it into orbit with a rocket, wait for it to charge up, and then you're ready to call down the thunder on those pesky aliens.